 Can I Carry a Handgun in My Car While Traveling?

 Thinking about taking your handgun with you when hitting the road across state lines?
 Depending on where you’re going, you may be able to take your handgun with you without breaking the law.
 The most important thing you can do when traveling with a firearm is to closely follow all current laws and to consult a lawyer if you aren’t clear on something.
 Always select the right handgun or pistol case to stay safe and compliant on the road.
+Since this form of transportation of firearms isn’t federally regulated, like the TSA for flying, you’ll want to do your due diligence on firearm laws before leaving your home state and crossing state lines.

 Interstate Travel with a Firearm